Cornish Art Exhibitions

 Cornish Light - The Nottingham 1894 Exhibition Revisited

 Nottingham Castle Museum 3rd April - 7th June 2015, and

 Penlee House Gallery & Museum, Penzance 20th June - 5th September 2015

 I have called the Cornish Artists Special Exhibition at Nottingham in 1894 "the greatest exhibition of Cornish art that there ever has been and ever will be" because it contained over 230 major canvases from the initial decade of the art colonies at Newlyn, St Ives and Falmouth.
 Organised at the peak of the reputation of the first group of Newlyn artists and just as the St Ives marine and landscape painters were coming to the fore, with Hemy and Tuke representing Falmouth, it contained a fascinating blend of work.

-The 2015 exhibition, of necessity much smaller, seeks to recapture this blend, and the accompanying catalogue, most of which I have written, will have detailed extracts from the speeches, the reviews and the artists’ letters which all form part of Nottingham Castle’s fascinating archive relating to the show.
+The 2015 exhibition, of necessity much smaller, sought to recapture that blend, and the accompanying catalogue, most of which I have written, has detailed extracts from the speeches, the reviews and the artists’ letters which all form part of Nottingham Castle’s fascinating archive relating to the show.

 A Song of the Sea - The St Ives Schools of Landscape and Marine Painting

 Exhibition at Worcester Art Gallery - 8th February to 26th April 2014